 Legal Zoom has been in business since 1999, and was set up to make legal help more widely available and affordable for Americans.
-By 2001, the company had ten products, including their estate-planning software.
-The company has continued expanding rapidly up to the present day, and now boasts some four million customers worldwide.
-It's one of the best online will makers out there.
+By 2001, the company had ten products, including its estate planning software, and it has continued expanding rapidly up to the present day, and now boasts some four million customers worldwide.

-Legal Zoom works with a network of independent attorneys who help create their directory of documents.
-The company has dedicated packages for customers looking to prepare a will, and offers three levels of support, from basic preparation through to an estate-plan bundle that includes a year of legal advice.
-They also offer one of the best estate-planning apps.
+Legal Zoom works with a network of independent attorneys who help create their directory of documents, and is undoubtedly one of the best online will makers you can find.
+The company has dedicated packages for customers looking to prepare a will, and offers three levels of support, from basic preparation through to an estate plan bundle that includes a year of legal advice.
+The company also offers one of the best estate planning apps.

 How much does Legal Zoom cost?

 - Estate Plan Bundle at $179

 Legal Zoom is one of the more expensive options when it comes to will-preparation and estate planning, particularly when compared with Law Depot, for example.
 But at the same time it does offer superior customer support and is easy to use, plus the various tiers give customers some flexibility on how much they want to spend.
 The Comprehensive and Estate Planning options include thirty-minute attorney consultations, attorney reviews of the prepared will, and the estate-planning app.

 Legal Zoom also offers standalone services, such as Power of Attorney (from $35), Living Will (from $39) and Living Trust (from $279).

 The Basic package retails at $89, and comes with the essentials to create a will, including a helpful number of instructional guides that explain the relevant provisions and statements, and also come with worksheets to help the process along.